mauroservienti/milestone.github.io/_posts/2020-01-27-paging-and-sorting-in-distributed-systems-oh-my.md

 ## Conclusion

-The composition process and the composition engine [are transparent to the way data are composed](/view-model-composition/2019/04/09/slice-it.html), and so they have to be the way paging and sorting affect the composed data.
+The composition process and the composition engine [are transparent to the way data are composed](/view-model-composition/2019/04/09/slice-it.html), so they have to be the way paging and sorting affect the composed data.

 As we've seen, it's easy to implement paging by looking for the logical owner of the incoming request.

-With sorting, things are not easy, in any case.
-However, if the composition engine exposes the ability to plug-in a post-composition processor, there is an opportunity to design a sorting mechanism that preserves the services isolation and autonomy, and also is entirely transparent to the engine itself.
+With sorting, things are not so easy.
+However, if the composition engine exposes the ability to plug-in a post-composition processor, there is an opportunity to design a sorting mechanism that preserves the services' isolation and autonomy, and also is entirely transparent to the engine itself.

 Header image: by [Kolar.io](https://unsplash.com/@jankolar?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/sort?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)